 Clause (ii) concerns the case where the partition is not atomic.
 In this case there is at least one plural block of the partition such that all its members are, roughly speaking, in the relation R with the same subset of X. This block corresponds to the property expressing the sameness we are looking for and a plural quantifier can be true or false of it.
 The second part of the clause (ii) provides a set of quantifiers obtained from a "negative information" given by sets which are not blocks of the partition.
-If, for instance, Jiro and Taro are Japanese students who read different books then no set to which they belong is a block of $\Pi{R_B}(E)$ - where R corresponds to READ and R - to READ and READ and REDD - where R corresponds to READ and REDD - where R corresponds to REDD -
+If, for instance, Jiro and Taro are Japanese students who read different books then no set to which they belong is a block of $\Pi{R_B}(E)$ , where Rcorresponds to READ and B to BOOK.
+Then, according to the second part of the clause (ii), the quantifiers denoted by the NPs not all Japanese students, not all students and not all Japanese belong to SAME(B, R).